Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Katie Yonker.

 The cenotes can be dived year-round and are unaffected by adverse weather conditions.
-Site facilities vary, with the most popular cenotes charging an entry fee for access to car parking, changing, and restroom facilities as well as safe ladder access in and out of the water.
-There are often professional underwater photographers ready to take snaps for a fee.
-The most remote cenotes can involve a jungle hike carrying equipment, but as there are no safety facilities these sites are best left to experienced divers.
-Most of the dive centers in Playa and Tulum offer cenote diving trips and packages, and will also run cavern and/or cave diving courses.
+Site facilities vary, with the most popular cenotes charging an entry fee for access to car parking, changing and restroom facilities, and safe ladder access in and out of the water.
+There are often professional underwater photographers ready to take snaps for an additional fee.
+The most remote cenotes can involve a jungle hike carrying equipment, but as there are no safety facilities, these sites are best left to experienced divers.
+Most of the dive centers in Playa and Tulum offer cenote diving trips and packages and will also run cavern and/or cave diving courses.

 Diving Conditions